-- b.
-Require the use of Integrated Pest Management.
-As used in this sub-subdivision, "Integrated Pest Management" or "IPM" means the comprehensive approach to pest management that combines biological, physical, chemical, and cultural tactics as well as effective, economic, environmentally sound, and socially acceptable methods to prevent and solve pest problems that emphasizes pest prevention and provides a decision-making process for determining if, when, and where pest suppression is needed and what control tactics and methods are appropriate. - Arsenic-treated wood.
-A board of trustees shall prohibit the purchase or acceptance of chromated copper arsenate-treated wood for future use on school grounds.
-A board of trustees shall seal existing arsenic-treated wood in playground equipment or establish a time line for removing existing arsenic-treated wood on playgrounds, according to the guidelines established under G.S.
-115C-12(34). - (33) Exposure to diesel exhaust fumes.
-A board of trustees shall adopt rules to reduce students' exposure to diesel emissions. - Nonprofit corporations.
-A board of trustees may establish, control, and operate a nonprofit corporation that is created under Chapter 55A of the General Statutes and is a tax-exempt organization under the Internal Revenue Code to further their authorized purposes.
-A nonprofit corporation established as provided in this subdivision shall not have regulatory or enforcement powers and shall not engage in partisan political activity or policy advocacy.
-A board of trustees that establishes a nonprofit corporation shall make a report annually to the Joint Legislative Education Oversight Committee. - (35) Preschool programs.
-The board of trustees may, within funds available, provide programs, education, and training for children under the age of 5 who are (i) blind or visually impaired or (ii) deaf or hard of hearing, and for the parents of those children. - (36) Rulemaking.
-The board of trustees shall be exempt from Article 2A of Chapter 150B of the General Statutes.
+1 Arsenic-treated wood. - A board of trustees shall prohibit the purchase or (32)2 acceptance of chromated copper arsenate-treated wood for future use on 3 school grounds.
+A board of trustees shall seal existing arsenic-treated wood in 4 playground equipment or establish a time line for removing existing 5 arsenic-treated wood on playgrounds, according to the guidelines established 6 under G.S.
+115C-12(34).
+7 Exposure to diesel exhaust fumes. - A board of trustees shall adopt rules to (33)8 reduce students' exposure to diesel emissions.
+9 Nonprofit corporations. - A board of trustees may establish, control, and (34)operate a nonprofit corporation that is created under Chapter 55A of the 10 11 General Statutes and is a tax-exempt organization under the Internal Revenue Code to further their authorized purposes.
+A nonprofit corporation established 12 13 as provided in this subdivision shall not have regulatory or enforcement 14 powers and shall not engage in partisan political activity or policy advocacy.
+15 A board of trustees that establishes a nonprofit corporation shall make a report 16 annually to the Joint Legislative Education Oversight Committee.
+17 Preschool programs. - The board of trustees may, within funds available, (35)18 provide programs, education, and training for children under the age of 5 who 19 are (i) blind or visually impaired or (ii) deaf or hard of hearing, and for the 20 parents of those children.
+21 Rulemaking. - The board of trustees shall be exempt from Article 2A of (36)22 Chapter 150B of the General Statutes.
+23 "§ 115C-150.13.

-"§ 115C-150.13.
 Rule making.

-- (a) The State Board of Education shall adopt rules necessary for the Department of Public Instruction to implement this Article, including, at a minimum, rules to address eligibility for admission criteria.
-In determining rules for admission criteria, the State Board of Education shall take into account the following factors: - (1) State and federal laws. - (2) Optimal academic and communicative outcomes for the child. - (3) Parental input and choice. - (4) Recommendations in a child's Individualized Education Program (IEP). - (b) Rules shall be adopted in accordance with Chapter 150B of the General Statutes.
+24 The State Board of Education shall adopt rules necessary for the Department of Public 25 Instruction to implement this Article, including, at a minimum, rules to address eligibility for 26 admission criteria.
+In determining rules for admission criteria, the State Board of Education shall 27 take into account the following factors: 28 (1)State and federal laws.
+29 (2) Optimal academic and communicative outcomes for the child.
+30 (3)Parental input and choice.
+31 Recommendations in a child's Individualized Education Program (IEP).
+32 Rules shall be adopted in accordance with Chapter 150B of the General Statutes.
+33 "§ 115C-150.13A.

-"§ 115C-150.13A.
 Admissions.

-- (a) Rules.
-Schools for the deaf and blind shall admit students in accordance with eligibility criteria, standards, and procedures established through rules by the board of trustees in accordance with the requirements of this Article. - (b) Eligibility Criteria.
-Eligibility criteria shall include consideration of the following: - (1) Evidence of hearing loss for schools for the deaf or vision loss for the school for the blind. - (2) State and federal laws. - (3) Optimal academic and communicative outcomes for the student. - (4) Parental input and choice.
+34 Rules. - Schools for the deaf and blind shall admit students in accordance with (a) 35 eligibility criteria, standards, and procedures established through rules by the board of trustees in 36 accordance with the requirements of this Article.
+37 Eligibility Criteria. - Eligibility criteria shall include consideration of the following: (b) 38 For a school for the deaf, evidence of hearing loss and that the student's (1) 39 primary educational needs are related to the student's hearing loss and require 40 the specialized support and programs offered by that school.
+For the school for the blind, evidence of vision loss and that the student's 41 (2) 42 primary educational needs are related to the student's vision loss and require 43 the specialized support and programs offered by the school for the blind.
+44 State and federal laws.
+(3) 45 Optimal academic and communicative outcomes for the student.
+(4) 46 (5) Parental input and choice.
+47 Student's possession of the level of functioning necessary to participate in the (6) 48 educational program, including an assessment that the student does not pose 49 a risk of harm to self or others, can function within the school environment in a healthy and safe manner, and does not pose a risk of substantial disruption to the learning environment at the school.